surjos/temp/Tutorial.md

 ### Using the tracker with Bluetooth on Android

-There is a library and a test app to use *Razor AHRS* with *Android*.
-Find it on the [files page](http://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files).
+There is a library and a test app on how to use *Razor AHRS* with *Android*.
+TODO Find it on the [files page](http://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files).

 &nbsp;&nbsp;&nbsp;&nbsp;![](images/Razor_AHRS_Android_Screenshot.png)

-Everything said in the [[Tutorial#Using-the-tracker-with-Bluetooth|previous section]] of course also applies when using the _Razor_ with _Bluetooth_ on *_Android_*.
+Everything said in the [previous section](Tutorial#using-the-tracker-with-Bluetooth) of course also applies when using the _Razor_ with _Bluetooth_ on *_Android_*.
 But _Bluetooth_ seems to be even more picky on _Android_ than it is anyway, so be prepared that it sometimes just won't connect for no apparent reason.
 Waiting a bit and retrying mostly helps.
 If not, switch _Bluetooth_ off and on again in the Android system settings and/or reset your _Bluetooth modem_ by power-cycling it.
 Maybe also wait a bit before trying to connect again, so _Bluetooth_ can do it's magic.
 How well it actually works really differs from device to device.

 On the devices tested it seemed necessary that the _Razor_ is not sending data when not connected (meaning streaming output disabled, _Stat LED_ off).
 Otherwise connections get reset right away.
 Most likely this has something to do with internal buffering.
 Try this: